linas/archeo/README.md

 Systems Survey
 --------------
-The [Systems Survey](Systems-Survey.md) is an attempt to list and review related systems, or systems that could provide tools, or a framework, or otherwise be deployed.
+The [Systems Survey](Systems-Survey.md) is a lame attempt to list and review related systems, or systems that could provide tools, or a framework, or otherwise be deployed.
 Anyone out there care to move this page to the project wiki?

 Questions and Ideas
 -------------------